GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

 `ChannelListView` is a component that displays a list of channels available to a user.
 For users with a slower connection or that don't belong to any channels yet, `ChannelListView` also supports loading and empty states.
 By default, a single list item shows the:

-* channel name
+* Channel name
-* user's read state
+* User's read state
-* last message
+* Last message
-* timestamp of the last message.
+* Timestamp of the last message

 It also implements swiping behaviour which allows handling different actions on the channel.
 This is what `ChannelListView` looks like: